Nethereum/Nethereum.Docs/docs/getting-started.md

 ## 4. Open your IDE (VS Code, Visual Studio etc)

 Visual Studio Code or Visual Studio are both good choices for .Net development.
-Other good IDE's are also available (Jet Brains Rider etc).
+Other good IDE's are also available (Jet Brains Rider for instance).
+Nethereum's playground can help you get started immediately with no setup, yet, just be aware that it's not a full-fledged IDE http://playground.nethereum.com/

-Open the Program.cs file in the editor.
+Now, open the Program.cs file in the editor.

 ## 5. Code to retrieve account balance